Loading Golf Stats...

 More Fantasy News

-Scott shot a one-over 73 on Sunday at the WGC-HSBC Champions to finish in a tie for 18th place.
+Scott closed with a one-over 73 on Sunday at the Masters to finish six-under and tied for 18th.